 With every year that passes, consumer products get taken off the market.
 Even when a product may comply with regulations and pass industry inspections, sometimes a situation happens that reveals the product to be more dangerous than first assumed.
 Those situations are typically injuries, poisonings, and in tragic cases, deaths.

 When this happens, and the products are to blame, they are recalled by manufacturers to keep the public safe.
 Then it’s a race against time to get the news out to the people who bought those products, so they realize the potential danger and get rid of the item.
-Often, there are class action lawsuits and compensations that are handed to the manufacturer on behalf of those affected.
+Often, there are class action lawsuits filed by product liability lawyers on behalf of those affected.

 That’s why we have this rundown of the most dangerous consumer products that have been sold in the US, then recalled in 2021.
 Here you’ll learn all about product recalls, the most recalled products, which hazards are most common, and which manufacturing countries register the most dangerous products.